Backing Up

 Brian Cohoe

 Years ago, I shot an important to me event and had thousands of photos.
 I went through, edited them, catalogued, and tagged them.
 Made sure everything was nice and labelled...
-Then I wiped my card.
-A few months later, I went to find the photos, and somewhere along the way, I lost the entire event.
+And likely deleted something to make space for more photos.
+A few months later, I went to find the work from this weekend and it was gone.
+I lost the entire event.
 The raws, edited photos, all of it.

 Let me say, there were words said.
 A lot of them.
 I'm still cursing that.
 But in doing so, I have also put a lot of effort towards creating a back-up system that I have put to the test in Canada and on my international travels.
 I would like to break it down for you.